eduvpn/documentation/ROADMAP.md

 ## Server

-- Merge vpn-server-api and vpn-user-portal and call them "controller"
+- Merge `vpn-server-api` and `vpn-user-portal` and call them `vpn-controller` or `vpn-portal`
+- Remove "internal" API, only keep the part needed for `vpn-server-node`
 - Remove all SAML authentication backends except [php-saml-sp](https://software.tuxed.net/php-saml-sp/)
   - Have a proper full security audit
 - Think about making additional nodes work independent (for a time) without the "controller"
-- Never have the included scripts modify and 'reformat' configuration files, it makes it horrible for the admin to modify the file and loses comments
+- Never have the included deploy scripts modify and 'reformat' configuration files, it makes it horrible for the admin to modify the file and loses comments
 - Drop support for CentOS 7, Debian 9, only support:
   - Debian >= 10
   - RHEL / CentOS >= 8